 - Lower risk of infection

 Viva Eve is a comprehensive clinical practice specializing in the treatment of fibroids and adenomyosis.
-The expert Ob/Gyns NYC and gynecologic surgeons who are part of the Viva Eve team are renowned for their extensive skills in performing laparoscopic myomectomy.
+The expert Ob/Gyns and gynecologic surgeons who are part of the Viva Eve team are renowned for their extensive skills in performing laparoscopic myomectomy.

-Our board-certified NYC fibroid specialists will work with you to choose the treatment path that’s best for you and your unique circumstances.
+Our board-certified fibroid specialists will work with you to choose the treatment path that’s best for you and your unique circumstances.
 Whether you are looking into starting treatment with us, or are simply seeking a second opinion, we invite you to come in for a consultation.
 You will always be heard at Viva Eve.